 |Meeting place||Wörgl Bahnhofstrasse, line-up for the convoy from 8.00 am|

 |Costs in Brief||

-(please affix the vignette in the upper left corner of the windscreen clearly visible!)
+(please stick the vignette in the upper left corner of the windscreen, must be clearly visible!)

 Silvretta High Alpine Road toll: € 16,50 per MINI Length: 22,3 km; Number of small curves: 34; Gradient: 14%